bittailor/bt-solar-monitor/fw/lib/BtCore/README.md

 # Sensors

-A Particle library for Sensors
+A Particle library for BtCore

 ## Welcome to your library!